emjun/rTisane/docs/step2.md

 cm <- ConceptualModel()
 ...
 cr <- causes(ses, testScore)
-assume(cm, cr) # cm refers to the Conceptual Model you declared previously and are adding this relationship to
+cm <- assume(cm, cr) # cm refers to the Conceptual Model you declared previously and are adding this relationship to

 # Alternative syntax: nested function calls
 cm <- ConceptualModel()